 Uber says that Choice is a beautiful thing – read it HERE.

 Uber’s Value Propositions for Drivers:

 For the drivers, Uber gives them the flexibility to decide when and how often they want to drive.
-In addition, Uber drivers reportedly earn more per hour, viz.a viz., industry standard hourly averages.
+Besides, Uber drivers reportedly earn more per hour, viz.a viz., industry-standard hourly averages.
 Again this can be attributed to busier days and more time spent serving customers.